Tuesday, January 23, 2018

 There were those early elementary school days of preparation, secrecy and giggles.
 The fun then began weeks ahead with the creation of special containers in which classmates would furtively deposit their messages to each other.
-How elaborate these were depended less on the talent of the student it seemed, than it did on the enthusiasm of the teacher.
+How elaborate these were depended less on the talent of the students it seemed, than it did on the enthusiasm of the teacher.
 Sometimes it was as simple as a decorated box, but I do recall making a rather intricate mailbox once, guided by a particularly artsy educator.

 iCLIPART.com Vintage Valentines